wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned rates over a certain [billing period](glossary.html#b).
 You can go up to 2 years back in time.

-1. Log in to your Wavefront instance.
+1. Log in to the **Usage Summary** dashboard.

-2. Navigate to the usage portal.
+2. Navigate to the list of ingestion policies.

     - If you are a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
     - If you are not a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.